Native American slave ownership: Background

 However, Europeans considered both races inferior and made efforts to make both Native Americans and Africans enemies.
 Because of European fears of a unified revolt of Native Americans and African Americans, the colonists encouraged hostility between the ethnic groups: "Whites sought to convince Native Americans that African Americans worked against their best interests."
 In 1751, South Carolina law stated:

 "The carrying of Negroes among the Indians has all along been thought detrimental, as an intimacy ought to be avoided."

-In addition, in 1758 the governor of South Carolina James Glen wrote:

-it has always been the policy of this government to create an aversion in them Indians to Negroes.
+In addition, in 1758 the governor of South Carolina James Glen wrote: it has always been the policy of this government to create an aversion in them Indians to Negroes.

 Buffalo Soldiers, 1890.
 The nickname was given to the "Black Cavalry" by the Native American tribes they fought.

-Even though Indians kept and worked black slaves, sometimes Native Americans resented the presence of African Americans.
+Even though the native Indians kept and worked black slaves, sometimes Native Americans resented the presence of African Americans.
 The "Catawaba tribe in 1752 showed great anger and bitter resentment when an African American came among them as a trader."
 To gain favor with Europeans, the Cherokee exhibited the strongest color-prejudice of all Native Americans.

 Native Americans were rewarded if they returned people who had escaped from slavery, and African-Americans were rewarded for fighting in the late 19th-century Indian Wars.

 Africans held in slavery replaced Native American enslavement and eventually many Native Americans were pushed off their land and forced to move westward.
 There are many examples of this forced removal, but one of the most famous was the Trail of Tears (1830s and 1840s) that forced people of the Cherokee nation and other tribes to move to present-day Oklahoma.
 The Cherokee took their black slaves on the Trail, or shipped their slaves by boat.

 Indian slavers of Indians

-Large-scale Indian slaving with modern weapons —in which Indians would raid other Indians to capture slaves— took place for around a century, from about 1620 to 1720.
-The main slavers were the Occaneechees, Westos, Chiscas, Chickasaws, and Iroquois; these have been defined as "militaristic slaving societies".
+Large-scale indian slaving with modern weapons —in which Indians would raid other Indians to capture slaves— took place for around a century, from about 1620 to 1720.
+The main slavers were the Occaneechees, Westos, Chiscas, Chickasaws, and Iroquois; these have been defined as “militaristic slaving societies".
 Their territory was Eastern North America.
-The consequences of their slave raiding included "widespread dislocation, migration, amalgamation, and, in some cases, extinction of Native peoples".
+The consequences of their slave raiding included “widespread dislocation, migration, amalgamation, and, in some cases, extinction of Native peoples”.

-The Comanche and a few other Indian nations are considered "slave societies" with slaves constituting over 20% of the population, comparable to Rome, Greece, Portuguese America, and others.
+The Comanche and a few other Indian nations are considered “slave societies” with slaves constituting over 20% of the population, comparable to Rome, Greece, Portuguese America, and others.

+Indian enslavement of Europeans during the era of European colonial rule

-Indian enslavement of Blacks in the American Southeast
+Records of Indian enslavement of Europeans begin in 1528.